jomo8/driver/README.md

 # TODO
-1) Clean the code, add some comments
+1) Clean the code, add some comments.

 2) Develop uart write and read fubctions using ring buffer.